 We are exposed to financial market risks, including changes in foreign currency exchange rates, interest rates and equity investment risks.
-Due to recent financial market movements and changes to our expectations of near-term possible movements caused by the impact of COVID-19, we are providing an update to the disclosures made in our Annual Report on Form 10-K for the year ended December 31, 2019 regarding quantitative and qualitative disclosures about market risk as of March 31, 2020.
+Due to financial market movements in fiscal year 2020 and changes to our expectations of near-term possible movements caused by the impact of COVID-19, we are providing an update to the disclosures made in our Annual Report on Form 10-K for the year ended December 31, 2019 regarding quantitative and qualitative disclosures about market risk as of June 30, 2020.